Kama Ruijie: Wanxiang T01/T02

-Foton Shidai EV6
+Foton Shidai EV6/Zhiling EV6

 The Foton Shidai EV6 (时代EV6) pure electric logistics panel van sold by Foton Motor is another rebadged electric variant of the Kama Ruijie.
 The Shidai EV6 was sold from 2023, and shares the same restyled front end and tail lamps with the Wanxiang T01.
+The exact same van was also sold through the Foton Xiangling (祥菱) sub-brand as the Zhiling (智菱) EV6.